 Currently, the demand for homes far outpaces the supply, resulting in a housing shortage.
 As of March 2023, the market had about a 2.6-month supply of homes on the market, according to the National Association of Realtors.
 That’s well below the 5 or 6 months typically needed for a balanced market.
 “Housing construction is not increasing at the level needed to combat the shortage,” says Waddell.

 Politics can also play a role in housing construction, with zoning restricting the construction of things like apartments and condo complexes that could create additional housing supply.
 In recent years, large investors have bought up properties to turn them into rentals, further constricting the supply of homes available for people to buy.

 Local factors impact housing prices in many ways, generally by influencing the demand for homes.
 For example, if a major employer in the area shuts down and many people lose their jobs, that can reduce demand for housing and cause prices to fall.
 Other factors, like the quality of the school district, pleasant weather and proximity to major cities or desirable amenities can drive up demand.

 In addition to impacting an area’s home prices, the level of supply and demand in a local area also influences whether buyers or sellers have more negotiating power.
 For example, Seth Bellas, producing branch manager at Churchill Mortgage, notes that decreased demand from buyers has made sellers more willing to negotiate.

-“Higher rates do put a strain on lower-middle class borrowers because of the higher payments, but the slowdown has also made it possible in some cases for those same buyers to get closing costs covered and get offers accepted with the contingency of selling their current home.
-We have also seen an uptick in VA and FHA offers being accepted, whereas in the more competitive environment, these offers were often snubbed by sellers,” he says.
+“Higher rates do put a strain on lower-middle class borrowers because of the higher payments,” Bellas says.
+“But the slowdown has also made it possible, in some cases, for those same buyers to get closing costs covered and get offers accepted with the contingency of selling their current home.
+We have also seen an uptick in VA and FHA offers being accepted, whereas in the more competitive environment, these offers were often snubbed by sellers.”